 With his installation, Sébastien carries the rhythms of the drum in the resin and documents their influence on the formation of the crystals.
 This is being done using a technique called sensitive crystallisation that allows the formative forces of any organic material to be revealed pictorially.

 Video work, 01:42 min

 From TL to BR: Early thoughts, Map of the area of research, Decoding the sensitive crystallisation, Research on graphic notations, Study of Mapuche concepts, Sketches of the installation.

 Winner of the Royal Academy Master Award 2020.

-On-going project initiated during the Valley of the Possible residency program with the support of FIBER and the French Institute in Chile.
+Initiated during the Valley of the Possible residency program with the support from FIBER and Instituto Francés de Chile.

 With the support of Gover Goudert (technical), Mark IJzerman (software) and Zois Loumakis (hardware)